 It is now known from research that our brain needs only about a tenth of a second to form a judgment about a stranger.
 Of the 11 millions of sensory impressions that flow into us per second, about 10 millions are coming into our brain.

 Why is the first impression so important?

-Therefore, the first visual impression a person has of us is usually the most enduring.
-If this first "image" is uncomfortable for this person, it may be that we have forgiven a chance that will not come back.
+Therefore, the first visual impression that a person has of us is usually the most permanent.
+If this first “picture” is uncomfortable for this person, we may have given an opportunity that will not come back.

 In this short time, people get a picture of a person - and at this very moment they have already decided whether this person is considered competent, whether he seems sympathetic and credible - or not.